bradchristie/taminations-flutter/assets/b1/first_couple_go.md

 direction.
 The center couple walks forward before taking the second direction given.

-If the couples are asked to go in opposite directions (e.g., First Couple Go Left, Next Couple Go Right), they should move in a tight circle in their specified direction for half a circle.
+If the couples are asked to go in opposite directions (for example, First Couple Go Left, Next Couple Go Right), they should move in a tight circle in their specified direction for half a circle.
 At this point they will be facing another couple and the ending formation will be Facing Lines.